-Well, Hells Bells?
+Well, Hell’s Bells?
 What is that style?
-Kind of pop rock, not quite metal, but still metal.
+Kind of pop rock, not quite metal, but rock for sure.
 Then again captivating enough to get my attention?

 Variation is king on Dead Letters and it boasts a breezy pace on most of the tracks.
 Perhaps a tad too roughly mixed and produced, but nothing to worry about.

-Their tune comes across as heavy on synthesizers.
+Yet it is this heaviness on synthesizers that somewhat worries me.
 Usually this is the kind of style which I do not much appreciate.
-Yet, this band masters this tool to a point that things don’t collide.
+However, this band masters the tools of the trade to a point that things don’t collide.
 Or get overly poppy, when they should not be.
 And then – wow – their tune turns aggressive like hell in a certain way.
 And it is rocky, fast and (mostly) just plain good.

-It is also the highly distorted guitars get your attention and the way The Rasmus pound their tracks with them through a heavy beat.
+It is also the highly distorted guitars that get your attention, and the way The Rasmus pound their tracks with them through a heavy beat.
 This, combined with their synthesized crunch metal sound, just takes your breath away in a nerdy kind of way after a while.
-In truth I did not care too much about it at first, but then their style grew on me.
+In truth, I did not care too much about it at first, but then their style grew on me.

-Okay, you hardcore style junkies out there will say Dead Letters is reminiscent of this or that style.
+Okay, you hardcore style junkies out there will say that Dead Letters is reminiscent of this or that style.
 But in truth and to cite someone, some of that stuff sounds kind of dark and gloomy like something Black Sabbath might have produced.
 Other parts sound like some weird and terrible mix between Jane and Uriah Heep in their later productions with a darker, gloomier sound.
-But never mind, it this sound is unique enough to get its own branding.
+But never mind.
+This sound is unique enough to get its own branding.

 Remarkable and quite fast is already their first track First Day of my Life.
 This is followed by their lead track In the Shadows.
 This one – by the way – stayed in the charts forever and one day until it wore itself out in the end.
 Captivating to look at is the video, with the feather-clad Lauri as the center villain of the piece.